 In his message, Archbishop Fisher describes the challenging year we have all faced.
-Additionally, very low interest rates have added significantly to these challenges.
 Our Catholic Development Fund has safely navigated these conditions.

-The 2020/2021 results clearly demonstrate the CDF is prudentially sound and strong.
-I am delighted to announce a net surplus of \$22.8 million.
+The 2021/2022 results clearly demonstrate the CDF is prudentially sound and strong.
+I am delighted to announce a net surplus of \$23.64 million.
 We are very proud of this exceptional result, particularly due the challenging conditions we are operating in.
-This surplus allowed the CDF to distribute a substantial \$17.1 million to the Archdiocese and the Parishes.
-The balance of the surplus was added to reserves, which now stand at \$72.2 million, clearly indicating the CDF's prudential strength.
+This surplus allowed the CDF to distribute a substantial \$17.73 million to the Archdiocese and the Parishes.
+The balance of the surplus was added to reserves, which now stand at \$78.1 million, clearly indicating the CDF's prudential strength.